kaitlynatif/Logo_Generator/README.md

 ![Image showing a blue circle with white text that reads 'KFA'.](./Examples/logo.svg)

+## Contributions
-## Contributions, Credits, and Helpful SVG Resources Used to Create this Application
+### Credits, and Helpful SVG Resources Used to Create this Application

 * [SVG Logo Generator Video Tutorial](https://youtu.be/GJYMcLus3v0)
     - This video tutorial assisted me in writing my shapes.test.js